A hike is a great way to kick off the New Year. There is nothing like fresh air and an invigorating hike on the first day of the year.

 Bowman’s Hill – Delaware Canal State Park – New Hope, PA

-Join a state park educator for a 2 – 4 mile hike on easy, level terrain, starting in the lower parking lot of Bowman’s Hill Wildflower Preserve, River Rd.
-(PA-32), and heading 1 – 2 miles north on the Delaware Canal towpath toward New Hope and back.
+Join state park naturalists for a 4 mile hike on easy, level terrain, starting in the lower parking lot of Bowman’s Hill Wildflower Preserve, River Rd.
+(PA-32), and heading 2 miles north on the Delaware Canal towpath toward New Hope and back.

 All ages and abilities are welcome.
 Leashed, friendly dogs welcome.
 Hike at your own pace and turn back when you wish.

 Wissahickon Creek Gorge – Pennsylvania.

 Batona Hiking Club w/ Valley Forge Audubon.
 5 miles.
 Meet at Valley Green Inn at 1:00 PM for our annual New Year’s Day hike through this spectacular gorge.